09 Jan 2024

 01 Aug 2019

-There is often confusion around the level of public funding available within Family Proceedings.
+There is often confusion around the level of public funding, legal aid, available for domestic abuse.
 Joint research was undertaken between 22 April and 22 October 2014 by Rights of Women, Women’s Aid Federation England and Welsh Women’s Aid.

 The information was provided via an online survey and revealed that:

 1. 38% of women who were experiencing or had experienced domestic abuse did not have the prescribed forms of evidence to access legal aid; 2.
 75% of people stated it was difficult or very difficult to find a solicitor who carried out public funding work in their area; 3.
 58% of people took no action as a result of not being able to apply for public funding.

 Legal Aid is available for children matters and financial matters during a breakdown of a relationship or marriage and in these cases, a client will need to hold evidence that they have been a victim of Domestic Abuse.